University of Palermo

-The University of Palermo (Università degli Studi di Palermo) is a public research university in Palermo, Italy.
-It was founded in 1806, and is currently organized in 12 faculties.
+The University of Palermo (Università degli Studi di Palermo) is a public research university based in Palermo, Italy.
+Founded in 1806, it is among the largest and oldest academic institutions in Sicily, offering programmes at undergraduate, graduate and doctoral level through its network of departments and research centres.

 History

-The University of Palermo was officially founded in 1806, although its earliest roots date back to 1498 when medicine and law were taught there.
-Starting from the second half of the 16th century, from their seat at the Collegio Massimo al Cassero, the Jesuit Fathers granted degrees in Theology and Philosophy - subjects in which they had been masters for over 200 years.
+The origins of higher education in Palermo date back to 1498, when courses in medicine and law were first taught in the city.
+From the second half of the 16th century, the Jesuits, based at the Collegio Massimo al Cassero, awarded degrees in theology and philosophy.